i-Size child car seats explained

 What is i-Size?

-The idea behind i-Size is that all car seats will fit in all cars.
-Your car and your car seat must have Isofix, a fitting system that attaches car seats directly to the frame of your car using connectors.
+The idea behind i-Size is that all car seats will eventually fit in all cars.
+Your car and your car seat must have Isofix, a fitting system that attaches car seats directly to the frame of your car using Isofix connectors.
+At the moment, even if your car has the anchor points, an Isofix car seat won't necessarily fit: i-Size aims to change this.

-More and more new cars that come on the market will be i-Size ready.
-For now, you can buy an i-Size seat if you want to, but you'll need to check the list of approved vehicles that fit the seat and check the fitting in your car.
+More and more new cars that come on the market should be i-Size ready.
+However at the moment there are very few available.
+For now, you can buy an i-Size seat, but you'll need to check the list of approved vehicles that fit the seat and check the fitting in your car.

 |Frontal and rear-impact tests but NO side-impact tests||Frontal, rear and side-impact tests|